 |Age:||83 Years Old|

 Early Childhood and Schooling: Maury Povich

 Maurice Richard Povich was born on January 17, 1939, in Washington, D.C., to Shirley Povich and Ethyl Friedman.
 His father, a well-known sportswriter, was the inspiration for his career.
 At the London School of Economics in 1957, he received a bachelor’s degree.
 After that, he earned a degree in television journalism from the University of Pennsylvania, where he studied from 1962 to 1964.

 Povich was a newscaster from 1977 to 1983 in Philadelphia, San Francisco, Los Angeles, New York, and Chicago.
 In 1983, he made his way to the nation’s capital.
-‘The Current Affair,’ a Metromedia TV show, debuted with him as host in 1986.
-At the same time, he used to host WNYW’s news programmes.
+‘The Current Affair,’ a Metromedia T.V. show, debuted with him as host in 1986.
+At the same time, he used to host WNYW’s news programs.
 ‘A Current Affair’ was his show till 1990.
-A year after that, he became the host of “The Maury Povich Show!”
+A year later, he became the host of “The Maury Povich Show!”
 It was retitled ‘Maury’ once NBC acquired the show.

-Additionally, Maury has featured in a number of movies and television shows as a satirical parody of himself.
-Two of his many TV appearances are on “How I Met Your Mother” and “The Jack and Triumph Show.
+Additionally, Maury has been featured in several movies and television shows as a satirical parody of himself.
+Two of his many T.V. appearances are on “How I Met Your Mother” and “The Jack and Triumph Show.
 Maury has also appeared in films such as “The Imagemaker,” “Madea’s Big Happy Family,” and “The Swinger,” among others.
 He was also parodied in an episode of “South Park.”

 A full-length parody episode of Maury starring Lil Nas X as his Montero character in a love triangle with his football-playing friend, boyfriend, and wife was produced in 2021 in collaboration with Povich.